pavan73276/simple_frontend/README.md

-# To-Do List Application
+# Task Manager Application

-A simple and intuitive front-end application for managing personal tasks.
-This to-do list app allows users to add, edit, delete, and organize tasks stored in the browser's local storage, ensuring data persists between sessions.
+A simple and intuitive front-end application allows users to add, edit, delete, and organize tasks stored in the browser's local storage, ensuring data persists between sessions.

-## Overview

-This project provides an easy-to-use task management tool where users can:
-- Add new tasks with titles, descriptions, due dates, and priority levels.
-- Mark tasks as complete.
-- Filter tasks based on priority and status (completed, overdue, or upcoming).
-- Edit and delete tasks directly from the task list.
-- Store tasks locally, allowing data persistence without a backend.

 Built with **React** and **Tailwind CSS**, this application focuses on functionality, simplicity, and responsive design.